yahoo/node-bigfig/README.md

 ### `merger(to, from, options)` <a name="merger"></a>
 The default merge algorithm.
-See "Customizing the Merge Algorithm" below for details on how to replace this with your own algorithm.
+See [Customizing the Merge Algorithm](#custom-merge) below for details on how to replace this with your own algorithm.

 * `to` {Object} object into which the keys and values of `from` are recursively merged